griffinht/griffinht.com/src/blog/unpublished/new/dockertoguix/guixfordockerimages.md

 # THIS IS THE REAL START

+# Foreward uhhhhh
 Guix is hard and scary.
 I wanted use it to install my packages, manage my system, manage my other systems, and package my software, to but the [scary parentheses](link to guile) and other Guixyness kept getting in the way.
 This is my attempt at learning the foundations of Guix, step by step from package manager to the future of software development.

+I had been using Guix for about a year until I wrote this series.
+I started by installing `guix` to my existing Debian ([binary installation](https://guix.gnu.org/manual/en/html_node/Binary-Installation.html)) system because I wanted to manage my dotfiles and switch from the Gnome desktop environment to the Sway window manager.
+I had seen snippets of what Guix and Nix can do from occasional postings on Hacker News.
+I wanted to

+Now a year later I still find myself barely able to write a package myself and barely able to uhhh.
+I knew I could Guixify my home lab, which comprised of.
+I was kind of sick of Docker at this point, after having configured `nginx` and, then attempting to switch to Podman, then still wanting to use Docker Compose, but kubernetes idk
+I was using Docker like it was a package manager, and Docker is not a package manager todo see thing.

 Our story begins with `inline-website`, a tiny and semi broken Python script I wrote to create this website, mostly because I didn't want to learn how to use one of the many existing static site generators.
 Unfortunately, `inline-website` has *dependencies*.
 Thanks to the advent of package managers, blah blah bnlah quit yappin